Rahul-Mishra69/ZoomBot/README.md

 # ZoomBot
-A selenium Powered Bot for attending online classes with ease
+A selenium Powered Bot for attending online classes with ease by automating the process